A Guide to Choosing the Right Paint Brush

 These stunning brushes feature fibres of differing thicknesses to achieve the best results.
 The thicker fibres give the brush strength and spring whilst the thinner fibres improve colour-carrying capacity.

 These smooth and densely-packed fibres are suited best to watercolour works and retain their shape and point for years to come.

 As the name suggests, our next contender is a natural fibre bristle from the hog.

 The naturally stiff and dense hairs of the hog bristle lend themselves to working with thick buttery paints like oils.

 The end of each bristle is naturally split into two or three at the tip called flags.
 These flags allow for greater paint retention and a smoother paint application.

-The stiffness of the hog bristles are also great for techniques like impasto as you can lay the paint down in thick, textured layers.
+The stiffness of the hog bristles is also great for techniques like impasto as you can lay the paint down in thick, textured layers.

-Hog bristles are also suitable for dense acrylics when you want to apply generous amounts of paint of achieve texture.
+Hog bristles are also suitable for dense acrylics when you want to apply generous amounts of paint to achieve texture.

 Our Monte Marte Artist Hog Bristle brushes are an excellent example of this heavy-duty, built-to-last brush.
-Go the whole hog with the Mont Marte 11 Piece Hog Oil Brush Wallet.
-The perfect oil painting intro set or for the travelling artist!
+Go the whole hog with the Mont Marte 11-piece Hog Oil Brush Wallet.
+The perfect oil painting intro set for the travelling artist!

 Sable brushes are made from natural animal hairs usually from soft-haired animals such as weasels or minks.